Macrometacorp/docs/docs/cep/stream-workers-example.md

 stream_app_definition = """
     @App:name('Sample-Cargo-App')
     @App:qlVersion("2")
     @App:description('Basic stream application to demonstrate reading data from input stream and store it in the collection.
-The stream and collections will be created automatically if they do not already exist.')
+The stream and collections are automatically created if they do not already exist.')
     /**
     Testing the Stream Application:
         1. Open Stream SampleCargoAppDestStream in Console.
 The output can be monitored here.